AutoModality/action-hello-world-docker/README.md

 # action-hello-world-docker
 From [Github's Example Documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-a-docker-container-action)

+Use this project to test and demonstrate anything with Github Actions.

 # Hello world docker action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.